 3. Make Sure Your Dog Gets His Exercise

 When your dog is tired, he’s calmer and doesn’t have a build-up of energy, so it’s less likely that he will nag or chase the kitten out of boredom.
-Remember to socialize your dog only when he’s relaxed, and make sure to reward him if everything goes well.
+Remember to socialize your dog only when he’s relaxed, and make sure to reward him when he does.

-Dog toys are also a great way to make sure your dog is occupied with something other than the new kitten.
+Additionally, Puzzle toys are a great way to make sure your dog is occupied with something other than the new kitten.

 4. Put the Kitten in a Separate Room

 Find a room that your dog doesn’t sleep in, and make it the kitten’s safe space.
-Consider getting a tall cat tree, such as the Go Pet Club Cat Tree (Amazon), to give her something to scratch on, as well as a high place to hide in if needed.
+You want to get a tall cat tree to give her something to scratch on, as well as a high place to hide in if needed.

 5. Introduce Them First with Smell